Eddie Andreini Sr. Airfield: Facilities

 Half Moon Bay Airport covers 325 acre at an elevation of 66 ft.
 Its asphalt/concrete runway, 12/30, is 5,000 by 150 ft.

 Half Moon Bay Airport provides a variety of emergency service and response functions including: Air ambulance and Medevac flights; law enforcement and homeland security patrols; Coast Guard sea-rescue operations; and use as a disaster relief staging site for the airlifting of emergency supplies in the event that roads are closed during a disaster or emergency.

 Half Moon Bay Airport is home to about 80 aircraft and several related businesses.
 The airport is self-funded through airport user and business fees and receives no money from the county's general fund.

 In the year ending January 15, 2020, the airport had 50,150 aircraft operations, average 137 per day: >99% general aviation and <1% air taxi.
 As of December 2020, 13 aircraft were based at the airport: 12 single-engine and 1 multi-engine.

 Pacific Coast Dream Machines

 The airport hosts an annual benefit event in April, Pacific Coast Dream Machines, which features aircraft and automobiles.

 December 2015 airport renaming

 On December 8, 2015, the San Mateo County Board of Supervisors renamed the airport the Eddie Andreini Sr. Airfield to commemorate the many accomplishments and contributions that Andreini Sr. made to San Mateo County.
-However, the airport is still registered as Half Moon Bay Airport with the US government and FAA.
+The airport is still registered as Half Moon Bay Airport with the US government and FAA.

-Andreini had been a leader of the San Mateo County aviation community for many years, learning to fly at the Half Moon Bay Airport in 1953, performing in countless air shows around the world for almost 50 years before he died in 2014 at the age of 77 in an air show crash.

-The airshow pilot was an avid volunteer in the Half Moon Bay community, is credited for much of the success of the Pacific Coast Dream Machines - Half Moon Bay event and is remembered for his popular and technically challenging aerobatics skills.

 The International Council of Air Shows awarded Andreini the Sword of Excellence Award, the highest honor an air show pilot can receive in 2004 and inducted him into the Air Show Hall of Fame in 2013 for his performances and generosity in mentoring younger air show pilots.